 Mindfulness focuses on the here and now - how are you feeling internally and externally on a moment by moment basis.
-Focusing on the present prevents us dwelling on past issues or worrying to much about the future.
+Focusing on the present prevents us dwelling on past issues or worrying too much about the future.
 This allows us time to bring our nervous system back into balance.
+It's like a rest and reset for the mind.

 In practice, mindfulness often focuses on repetitive action such as breathing or chanting.
-It can be applied to activities such as walking, exercising, eating or meditating.
+It can be applied to activities such as walking, exercising, eating or meditating as well as more passive activities such as sitting.

 For mindful practice the following are necessary:

 - A focus - something to concentrate your mind.
-It can be an object, a feeling, some words or an image
+It can be an object, a feeling, some words or an image.
+Whatever you choose, it will act as an anchor to help you remain focused.

 Exercise: Breathing to connect